0xZ0F/0xZ0F.github.io/_posts/blog/2024-05-07-ExtendingPESections.md

 }
 ```

-For a full implementation of appending a new section, see [`AppendSection()` and `AddSectionHeaderSpace()` in `Extras.hpp`](https://github.com/0xZ0F/PESENT/Extras.hpp).
+For a full implementation of appending a new section, see `AppendSection()` and `AddSectionHeaderSpace()` in `Extras.hpp`.

 ### Bug

 Currently there is a, very unlikely to be encountered, bug.
 This bug occurs when the `SizeOfHeaders` aligned with `SectionAlignment` is greater than `SectionAlignment`.
 The reason for this is that, by default, the headers only take up the virtual address range of 0x0000 to 0x1000.
 However, say you have 100 headers.
 If this is the case then you need, at least on x64, 0x200 bytes for the DOS, NT, etc. headers, then 0xFA0 (unaligned) bytes for the section headers.
-Dueo to alignment, when the image is mapped into memory the headers will occupy virtual addresses 0x0000 to 0x2000.
+Due to alignment, when the image is mapped into memory the headers will occupy virtual addresses 0x0000 to 0x2000.
 This is an issue since the first section is likely mapped to 0x1000.
 This means we must update all virtual addresses.

 This is the same issue that makes extending a section between other sections so difficult and will be discussed in a moment.
 We will also implement a fix, just not for this case since it's not likely to be an issue.
 Who needs that many headers?